qri-io/rfcs/text/0012-CLI-commands.md

 <a id='qri_registry_unpublish'></a>
 ## qri registry unpublish

-remove dataset info from the registry
+Remove dataset info from the registry

 ### Synopsis

-remove dataset info from the registry
+Unpublish will remove the reference to your dataset from the registry.
+If you dataset was previously backed up onto the registry, this backup will be removed.

+This dataset will no longer show up in search results.

 ```
 qri registry unpublish [flags] <dataset_reference>